 Zoom Slider in Excel Status Bar

 - If you are working on Excel frequently, you might be well know to this option which is provided at the rightmost corner of the status bar.

-- Zoom slider allows you to quickly zoom in or zoom out of excel worksheet you are working on.
+- The zoom slider allows you to quickly zoom in or zoom out of the excel worksheet you are working on.

-- Moreover, it has (+) (-) keys which can be used for “Zoom In” and “Zoom Out” respectively.
+- Moreover, it has (+) (-) keys that can be used for “Zoom In” and “Zoom Out”, respectively.
 Using Zoom In, you can magnify the current worksheet and have a closer look at the data.
-Zoom Out helps you to reduce the magnification of worksheet and you can see more data in a single shot.
+Zoom Out helps you reduce the worksheet’s magnification, and you can see more data in a single shot.

 See the below sample image for your reference.

-- Zoom percentage can also be used to magnify the worksheet and can be considered functioning the same as that of zoom slider.
+- Zoom percentage can also magnify the worksheet and be considered functioning the same as that of the zoom slider.

-- It is situated next to zoom slider on the left hand side of the status bar.
+- It is situated next to the zoom slider on the left-hand side of the status bar.

-- Once you click on zoom percentage, the zoom dialog box gets open, from where you can select magnification percentage for current worksheet.
+- Once you click on zoom percentage, the zoom dialog box gets open, from where you can select magnification percentage for a current worksheet.

 There are some statistical/mathematical options for a quick calculative view of the numeric data in the Excel status bar.
 These options are enabled by default.
 Let’s get through those.

 - Count – It counts the number of non-empty cells from columns/rows. (irrespective of data type Numeric/Character).

 - Average – It gives an average of all the non-empty cells from columns/rows.

 - Sum –It does what the word suggests, sums up all the numeric values.

 - Numerical Count –This option is not enabled by default, so you must enable it through Excel status bar customization.
 This option allows you to capture a number of numeric entities in a column.
 It becomes more useful when you have mixed data values (Numeric + Character/String) in cells.